Skip to main content

 Jökulsárlón is a glacial lagoon at the edge of Breiðamerkurjökull glacier, where icebergs calve from the glacier face and drift slowly out to sea.
 The lagoon is up to 248m deep and filled with icebergs that range from chunky white blocks to brilliant blue sculptures — some over 1,000 years old.
 It's roughly a 5-hour drive from Reykjavík along the South Coast, usually combined with a stop at Diamond Beach.

 Best time to visit: Year-round.
-Summer (June–August) has more daylight for the long drive; winter (November–February) offers the best chance of seeing the Northern Lights reflected in the lagoon, and the icebergs take on a deeper blue colour in cold weather.
+Summer (June–August) has more daylight for the long drive; winter (November–February) offers the best chances of seeing the Northern Lights reflected in the lagoon, and the icebergs take on a deeper blue colour in cold weather.

 Jökulsárlón at Different Times of Day